Everything you need to know before buying a caravan

 What do I want to be covered? — While you can take out basic caravan insurance policies which will cover things like fire and theft, it’s often cost-effective to include some add-ons, too.
 Things like contents insurance can save you significant sums of money in the event that anything is stolen from your caravan while you’re not using it.
 You can also cover things like awnings in case they’re damaged by adverse weather conditions.

-Which insurer should I choose? — Caravan insurance is a niche so it needs to be handled by a specialist.
-Safeguard has over 30 years experience insuring caravans and motorhomes, providing expert advice that helps people get the best deals on their premiums.
+Which insurer should I choose? —Caravan insurance is a niche so it should to be handled by a specialist.
+Safeguard has over 30 years experience insuring caravans and motorhomes, helping people get suitable deals on their premiums.

 Learn more about Safeguard caravan insurance and join thousands of other happy customers today.